• Jul 12, 2025

 Essential Things to Remember while Heading to Vaishno Devi

 When planning to visit the Vaishno Devi temple, you must remember certain things in advance to avoid further chaos later.
-Review the information below to grasp the essential considerations and get updated accordingly.
+Review the information below to grasp the essential considerations and stay updated.

-• Booking: While heading to the site, you must be extra conscious about the reservations, as they must be made in advance to avoid the queues later.
-Secure your entry passes and accommodation online and get the dormitories or rooms in Bhawan or Adhkuwari.
+• Booking: When heading to the site, you must be extra mindful of reservations, as they must be made in advance to avoid queues later.
+Secure your entry passes and accommodation online, and book dormitories or rooms in Bhawan or Adhkuwari.

-• Pack Essentials: It is further suggested that you pack your essentials, including comfortable clothing, at a suitable time of the year.
+• Pack Essentials: It is further suggested that you pack your essentials, including comfortable clothing, at an appropriate time of year.
 When travelling in winter, carry gloves, jackets and walking shoes.

 • Health safety: Stay healthy and hydrated, and carry a water bottle.
 Also, snacks like fruits and energy bars should be brought.
 If you have any health issues, consult a doctor before the journey.

-• Registration: To avoid last-minute chaos, register for the Yatra at the registration counter in Katra or online through the official website.
+• Registration: To avoid last-minute chaos, register for the Yatra at the Katra registration counter or online via the official website.

 • Follow the rules: Adhere to the guidelines and instructions provided by the temple authorities and security personnel.